syncfusion-content/flutter-docs/Flutter/chart/multiple-combo.md

 ![Multiple series](images/series-customization/multipleSeries.jpg)

+Also refer [multiple axes](./axis-customization) for customizing the axis.

 ## Combination series

 [`SfCartesianChart`](https://pub.dev/documentation/syncfusion_flutter_charts/latest/charts/SfCartesianChart-class.html) allows you to render a combination of different types of series.
 In the following code snippet, the column and line type series have been combined.